NikolaBogdanic/React-Character-Customization/README.md

 npm install gulp -g
 ```

-This command will install gulp globally on your local machine.
+This command will install Gulp globally on your local machine.

 6. Type: